 - 2 Bay Leaves

 - 2 tbsp.
 Cilantro chopped

-- Add Olive oil, onion, potato and peppers to a pan over medium high heat.
+- Add olive oil, onion, potato and peppers to a pan over medium high heat.
 Season lightly with salt and pepper.
-Saute for about 5 to 7 minutes.
+Sauté for about 5 to 7 minutes.

-- Add diced tomatoes, remaining vegetable broth, bay leaves and salt and pepper.
+- Add diced tomatoes, the remaining vegetable broth, bay leaves and salt and pepper.
 Stir.
 Reduce to medium low heat.
 Cover.
 Simmer for about 30 minutes, stirring occasionally.
 Remove bay leaves before serving.